xboard/xboard.github.io/_posts/2021-12-17-interrupted-time-series-python-part-I.md

     </picture>
 </p>

-OLS (Ordinary Least Squares) regression have [seven mains assumptions](https://www.datasciencecentral.com/profiles/blogs/7-classical-assumptions-of-ordinary-least-squares-ols-linear) but for brevity in this artice we will focus on two only:
+OLS (Ordinary Least Squares) regression has [seven main assumptions](https://www.datasciencecentral.com/profiles/blogs/7-classical-assumptions-of-ordinary-least-squares-ols-linear) but for brevity in this article we will focus on two only:

 - Individual observations are *independent*.
 - Residuals follow a normal distribution.